 A guide to VPN for businesses

-Ever heard business people talk about 'getting on their VPN' and wandered what they were on about?
+Ever heard business people talk about 'getting on their VPN' and wondered what they were on about?

 What is a VPN?